The Big Picture…

 Let’s now look at the second element of the marketing mix: price.
 It is this element of the mix that signals to the customer the value of the product.
 But, if we set the price too high we likely lose sales.
 Or if we set too low, we don’t maximise revenue.

 When we look, we can find many different pricing strategies.
-And we also find many different ways of categorising them.
+And we also see many different ways of categorising them.
 I want to highlight one categorisation approach that I have found useful in the past.
 Here it is in Figure 4.

-We’ll come back to this in a short while.
-But first, let’s look at the third element of the mix: place.
+Now let’s look at the third element of the mix: place.

 I am the world’s worst salesman, therefore I must make it easy for people to buyFrank Winfield Woolworth